-You built your portfolio and set up your site.
-Now, it’s time to move on to site design.
+You have built your portfolio and set up your site.
+Now it’s time to move on to site design.
 While your portfolio site has to look good and function well, its main purpose should be to convert prospects into clients.
 In other words, every design decision, from color to type, has to lead users to click on your call to action (usually abbreviated as CTA).

 DESIGN FOR CONVERSION

 What’s a call to action?
 Let’s take a step back from design and talk marketing.
 Call to action, as its name suggests, is an image or line of text that prompts users to take action and convert them into paying customers.
 For your portfolio site, your call to action and conversion should be clients submitting their information or purchasing your design packages.